vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 ```
 <!-- /* cSpell:enable */ -->

-Use the following command to list all AKODeploymentConfig created under the management cluster:
+Use the following command to list all AKODeploymentConfigs created under the management cluster:

 <!-- /* cSpell:disable */ -->
 ```